PepperoniJoe/Make-Icons-Swiftly/README.md

 ![](GitHub-Images/Logo.png)

-An Apple Developer tool to generate app icons and images for iPhone, iPad, Mac, Apple TV, Watch and Car Play.
+An Apple Developer tool to generate app icons and images for iPhone, iPad, Mac, Apple TV, Apple Watch and Car Play.

 **Description:** \
 Provide a 1024x1024 pixel image to generate the required Apple app icon sets for the various device types. \